ntustison/PaperANTsX/Text/results.md

     \includegraphics[width=1\linewidth]{Figures/allData_FINALX.png}
     \caption{}
   \end{subfigure}
-\caption{Measures for the both the unsupervised and supervised evaluation strategies.  (a) Log p-values for diagnostic differentiation of LMCI-CN, AD-LMCI, and AD-CN subjects for all pipelines over all DKT regions.  (b) Residual variability, between subject, and variance ratio values per pipeline over all DKT regions. }
+\caption{Measures for the both the supervised and unsupervised evaluation strategies, respectively given in (a) and (b).  (a) Log p-values for diagnostic differentiation of LMCI-CN, AD-LMCI, and AD-CN subjects for all pipelines over all DKT regions.  (b) Residual variability, between subject, and variance ratio values per pipeline over all DKT regions. }